chloehywong/toystory-rpg/README.md

 # Role-Playing Game - Mini JS Game

 Building an RPG game for two characters to battle by rolling the dice.
+This project is developed from scratch with vanilla Javascript.

 ## Game rules:
 * Set the hero’s heath at 80 while the monsters at 20
 * Three dice for hero vs. one dice for monster
 * When the first monster loses, the second monster will join the battle.
-* The hero will need to against three monsters in total to determine the battle result.
+* The hero will need to fight against three monsters in total to determine the battle result.

 ## Requirements
-* This project is built from scratch with vanilla Javascript, the UX experience can be improved by adding extra features in the future.
+* No requirements required.

 ## Netlify Deployment